-Inflation in developed markets broadly rose.
-In the US, headline inflation rose marginally to 2.6%, while core inflation remained at 3.3%.
-In the UK, headline inflation rose more than expected, to 2.3%, while core inflation rose slightly to 3.3%.
-In the euro area, headline inflation rose to 2%, above market expectations, while core inflation remained steady at 2.7%.
-Euro area wage growth surged, driven by negotiated wage increases in Germany.
+Inflation in developed markets remained above major central banks’ target in both December and January.
+In the US, headline inflation rose marginally to 2.9%, while core inflation, which excludes volatile items like food and energy, fell to 3.2%.
+In the UK, headline inflation fell slightly to 2.5%, while core inflation fell by more than expected to 3.2%.
+In the euro area, headline inflation unexpectedly rose in January to 2.5%, while core inflation remained steady at 2.7%.

 Monthly performance by market